jpwhite4/xdmod-supremm/10.5/supremm-install-overview.md

 The following estimates are based on using the default configuration:

   * PCP data: 70 MB per node per day (stored as files on the network filesystem)
-  * Prometheus data: TODO MB per node per day (stored in Prometheus's timeseries database)
+  * Prometheus data: 8.7 MB per node per day (stored in Prometheus's timeseries database)
   * Job level summary records: 36 KB per job (stored in MongoDB)
   * XDMoD datawarehouse: 2 KB per job (stored in MySQL)